stanjosh/quizgame/README.md

 Score is decided by time left * multiplier + base value.
 These variables are all at the top after a large set of consts.

+I threw a start button dialog in last-minute for now.
+I might make it nicer later.

 ## Wow, that's super cool.
 How do I play?

 [here is is on the world wide web](https://stanjosh.github.io/quizgame/)